lanzmoncis/NC-News-FE/README.md

 ## Description

-Nc News is a simple full-stack web app developed as a project for the Northcoders bootcamp.
+NC-News is a full-stack web app developed as a project for the Northcoders bootcamp.
 It allows users to read and post comments on various topics like coding, cooking, and football.
 The app features a homepage displaying the most popular articles and a navigation menu for easy browsing.
 Users can also comment on articles and vote for their favourite posts.

 ## Usage